ajcomeau/RogueGameDev/README.md

 # Rogue C#

+6/22/2023

+The fight mechanics are present but might need some tweaking.
+It seems to get too easy after the first couple of experience levels.

+The rest of the armor types, weapons and ammunition have been loaded.
+The inventory display will identify which is being worn and wielded.
+The appropriate commands are available on the help menu.

+I'm working on code names for items that require identification.
+Two scrolls have been added, Identify and Magic Mapping, but they're not doing anything yet and there's no read command yet.
+The program does successfully assign code names, however.

 6/14/2023

 I started out just working on the player stats display at the bottom of the screen.
 Then I wanted to really test them